sshyran/wire-server-deploy-networkless/README.md

 ##### Static Assignment via client-identifier

+WARNING: this is complicated by the fact that [some playbooks we use change the hostnames of their target machines](https://github.com/wireapp/wire-server-deploy/blob/80e63ce74eb6ff178802e821f83fe21922199e56/ansible/README.md#warning-host-re-use).

 You can configure your DHCP server with additional 'host' sections, matching against a client given identifier, one for each host.
 Cons:
 many DHCP client softwares (ubuntu 18 + netplan) cannot support changing the client ID to a known value. instead, they submit a GUID, based on the mac address.
 Does not work with ubuntu 18 + netplan in our KVM environment, where a reboot can change your Mac address.

 * on the Proxybox:, get the IPs of all nodes: